 Clinical Outcomes

 HbA1c reduction serves as the primary efficacy measure for diabetes medications.
 Semaglutide typically reduces HbA1c by 1.5-2.0% at therapeutic doses, with higher reductions observed at the 2mg dose.
-These improvements generally stabilize by week 16-20 of treatment.
+These improvements generally stabilise by week 16-20 of treatment.

 Practical Considerations